-Register or sign up for these free alert services from Grants.gov, Foundation Center, NIH, and NSF to receive free electronic notices via email or RSS of grants announcements based on your individual interests or profile.
-You can also view periodical listings of grants announcements posted in the Chronicle of Higher Education, Chronicle of Philanthropy, and Nyquist Foundation Report.
+Register or sign up for these free alert services from Grants.gov, Foundation Center, NIH, and NSF to receive free electronic notices via email or RSS feeds of grants announcements based on your individual interests or profile.
+You can also view periodical listings of grants announcements posted in the Chronicle of Higher Education or the Chronicle of Philanthropy.

 The following are links to webinars, sponsored by the Foundation Center, that can help you get started on finding grant opportunities and writing grants: